-If permission is granted you must notify your housing services officer on completion of works, in order for arrangements to be made to inspect the alterations.
+If permission is granted you must notify your housing services officer on completion of works, for arrangements to be made to inspect the alterations.
+This can be done online at www.scambs.gov.uk/tenant-alterations

 If you have carried out any improvements and later decide to buy your home, the work you have done will not increase the price of your home.